PickleEric/thebreeze/README.md

+THE BREEZE

+'Let the breeze take you somewhere new.'

 A guide to local restaurants with specific identifiers of which are black owned, asian owned, dog friendly, etc. to show people where to support their community instead of corporate chains.